 If your child is going to be absent from school due to illness, please inform the school office before 9am in the morning.
 Let us know why your child is going to be absent, and when you expect them to return.
 If your child is off for more than one day, we must still be informed each day of your child's absence until they return to school.

 Please note in instances of sickness and/or diarrhoea, please keep your child off school for 48 hours, timed from the last occurrence.

 To report a child's absence, please email firstname.lastname@example.org

 We will administer prescribed medication to children if:

-Parents should collect medicines from the office at the end of the school day.
+Parents should collect medicines from the class teacher at the end of the school day.

 Leave of Absence

 If you are taking your child out of school for a holiday, or any other event, then you must request this in writing, giving clear reasons as to why you are requesting this.